 Prep before you leave for work, set the timer on and let it do the cooking.
 When you back home, a hot and hearty meal is ready for your family.

 Kids love to help in the kitchen.
 Let them join in and have some fun.
 Do not worry about the spill-up and just get them involved.

-Let them start from some simple tasks just like from measuring ingredients and mixing in the bowl to cracking eggs and prepping salad.
+Let them start with some simple tasks just like measuring ingredients and mixing in the bowl to cracking eggs and preparing salad.
 They will get better skills when they practice more.
-Plus, they are the helpful assistants in the kitchen too.
+Plus, they’ll become helpful assistants in the kitchen too.

 I hope the above tips would give you some idea to save you time in prepping meals.
 Again, we are human.
 We do have some days working crazy, not feeling good and feeling overwhelming.

 Don’t be a perfectionist and let it go.
 I always remind myself to live in a precious moment with my family.
 Don’t feel guilty about having a take-out meal when you need it.Follow me on Social Media: